chaserCN/UTF8CSV/README.md

 }

 func readModels(url: NSURL) throws -> [Model] {
+    // reader just returns chunks of bytes from the file.
+    // you may use Alamofire.request(.GET, link).stream()
-    guard let reader = CSVFileReader(url: url) else {
+    // instead of the reader, for example guard let reader = CSVFileReader(url: url) else {
         throw NSError(domain: "", code: 0, userInfo: nil)
     }